Miguel Grau metro station

-Miguel Grau is a Lima Metro station on Line 1.
+Miguel Grau is a Lima and Callao Metro station on Line 1.
 The station is located between Gamarra and El Ángel.
 It was opened on 11 July 2011 as part of the extension of the line from Atocongo to Miguel Grau.
 The full revenue service started on 3 January 2012.
 On 25 July 2014 the line was extended to Bayóvar.